Kavitha highlights gender gap in jobs, calls upon industry to hire women | www.lokmattimes.com

 Kavitha highlights gender gap in jobs, calls upon industry to hire women

-While addressing the three-day Business Women Expo 2022, Kavitha said " 47 per cent women lost their jobs due to COVID, while men lost just 7 per cent."
+While addressing the three-day Business Women Expo 2022, Kavitha said, "47 per cent of women lost their jobs due to COVID, while men lost just 7 per cent."

 She mentioned that the employability of women in the country is less than ten per cent."Out of 47 per cent of women who lost jobs, not many are likely to come back.
 Employability of women is less than 10 per cent.
 Pandemic has directly affected women's employment.
 So you need to extend a helping hand to women to come back to work.
 Please hire more women," she added.